OpenCL/OpenCLCXXPortingGuidelines/OpenCLCToOpenCLCppPortingGuidelines.md

 ```

 ##### Note
-> Vector literals in OpenCL C++ are NOT evaluated as user might expect,
+> In OpenCL C++ vector literals are NOT evaluated as user might expect,
 unfortunately, they never cause compilation errors.

 Vector literals in OpenCL C++ are not evaluated as user might expect.